 The presence of trans-fatty acids ( an altered form of normal vegetable oil molecule) is associated with changes in the cell membrane, including those cells lining the artery wall.

 This possibly prevents these vessel wall cells from freeing cholesterol from their surfaces4.
-The amount of trans-fatty acids in the diet can be reduced by using liquefied margarine rather than the solid stick forms.

 Fortunately, the replacement of saturated fats with monounsaturated and polyunsaturated fats and oils appears to lower blood cholesterol levels and reduce the risk of heart disease 5.